 Closed on December 25 and January 1.

 Our tourist bureau makes it a point to provide professional and personalized information.
-Whether you're looking for attractions, activities, local products or artists and artisans from Île d'Orléans, you'll always be greeted with a lively smile.
-We also rent an audioguide, in French or English, that will enable you to discover the history and legends of Île d'Orléans.
+We greet you with a smile and can help you find attractions, activities, local products or artists and artisans from Île d'Orléans.
+You can also obtain a cultural passport, in French or English, that will enable you to learn about cultural, historical and other sites of interest on Île d'Orléans (available at the visitor reception office and interpretation centres).

 490, côte du Pont